Kulchoro/diplom-project/README.md

-This project about internet katalog.
+This project about internet catalog.
 I will make pages: Checkout, Products and Contacts.
 When you click Checkout, you can order a product, there will be Contact form.